'Total panic' as deadly blasts rock Kabul airport

 "Bodies, flesh and people were thrown into a canal nearby," Milad, who was at the scene of the first blast, told AFP.

-"It was a huge explosion among the crowd of people who were waiting at the gate.
-A lot of people are killed or wounded," he added.

-He had applied for a visa to the United States, but in the confusion dropped the documents he hoped would help him board a flight with his wife and three children.
+Milad said he had applied for a visa to the United States, but in the chaos dropped the documents he hoped would help him board a flight with his wife and three children.

 "I will never, ever want to go (to the airport) again.
-Death to America, its evacuation and visas."
+Death to America, its evacuation and visas," he said.

-A second witness told AFP that "total panic" erupted when the first explosion was heard.
+A second witness told AFP that "total panic" erupted after the first explosion, with Taliban guards who were securing areas outside the airport also taken by surprise.

-"The Taliban then started firing in the air to disperse the crowd at the gate," he said.
+"The Taliban then started firing in the air to disperse the crowd at the gate," said the witness, who was also trying to get into the airport in the hope of fleeing.

 "I saw a man rushing with an injured baby in his hands."

-Western intelligence agencies had warned Thursday of an imminent attack, with US President Joe Biden citing a terrorist threat from the regional chapter of the Islamic State jihadist group.
+Western intelligence agencies had warned Thursday of an imminent attack, with US President Joe Biden citing a terrorist threat from the regional chapter of the IS jihadist group.

 But crowds still gathered, with just five days until the deadline set by the United States to end the airlifts.

+The Taliban have tolerated the US forces conducting the airlift, but the IS jihadists are bitter rivals.

-The devices were detonated as the sun started to set, killing between 13 and 20 people and wounding 52, according to the Taliban.
+The devices were detonated as the sun started to set, claiming the lives of dozens of Afghans, as well as 13 US soldiers.

 The Pentagon said one explosion was at the Abbey Gate of Kabul airport, and at least one more blast hit the nearby Baron Hotel.